Snow leopard

 For more info on classifications visit www.iucnredlist.org

-We have two magnificent snow leopards at Highland Wildlife Park: male Koshi and female Pari.
+We have two snow leopards at Highland Wildlife Park: a male named Koshi and a female named Pari.

-Sadly, snow leopards are a critically endangered species, protected throughout much of their natural range with international trade banned, highlighting the vital importance of conservation efforts.
+Snow leopards are a Critically Endangered species.
+They are protected throughout much of their natural range and international trade is banned.

 Population